Should You Consider a Snoring Mouthpiece?

 How It Works

-Easy-to-use and non-invasive, a snoring mouthpiece is a simple device that helps curb snoring for many people.
+Easy-to-use and non-invasive, a snoring guard is a simple device that helps curb snoring for many people.
 It is usually made from two strips of molded thermoplastic, which are welded together and designed to fit over your upper and lower teeth.

 Many people adapt quickly to using the mouthpiece.
 Some may find it takes a few days to adapt to wearing the snore guard at night.
 With some experience, users find it a simple, economical way to stop snoring and get a better night's sleep.